What Is Preeclampsia?

-Some women with preeclampsia don’t have any symptoms, so it’s important to see your doctor for regular blood pressure checks and urine tests.
+But you may have preeclampsia and no symptoms, so it’s important to see your doctor for regular blood pressure checks and urine tests.

-Preeclampsia can happen as early as 20 weeks into pregnancy, but that’s rare.
+Preeclampsia can happen as early as 20 weeks into your pregnancy, but that’s rare.
 Symptoms often begin after 34 weeks.
 In a few cases, symptoms develop after birth, usually within 48 hours of delivery.
-They tend to go away on their own.
+But remember, you may have preeclampsia without symptoms.

-Many experts think preeclampsia and eclampsia happen when a woman’s placenta doesn’t work the way it should, but they don’t know exactly why.
-Some think poor nutrition or high body fat might contribute.
-A lack of blood flow to the uterus could play a role.
+Many experts think preeclampsia and eclampsia happen when your placenta doesn’t work the way it should, but they don’t know exactly why.
+A lack of blood flow to your uterus could play a role.
 Genes are also a factor.

 Other High Blood Pressure Disorders in Pregnancy

-Preeclampsia is one of four blood pressure disorders in pregnant women.
+Preeclampsia is one of four blood pressure disorders that can happen when you're pregnant.
 The other three are:

 - Gestational hypertension.
-This is high blood pressure that starts after the 20th week of pregnancy but doesn’t cause high amounts of protein in a woman’s urine.
+This is high blood pressure that starts after the 20th week of pregnancy but doesn’t cause high amounts of protein in your urine.
 It usually goes away after delivery.

 - Chronic hypertension.
-This is high blood pressure that starts before a woman gets pregnant or before the 20th week of pregnancy.
+This is high blood pressure that starts before you get pregnant or before the 20th week of pregnancy.

 - Chronic hypertension with superimposed preeclampsia.
 This is chronic high blood pressure that gets worse as pregnancy goes on, causing more protein in urine and other complications.